jackchinski/happiness_report/README.md

 - `scripts` contains the R scripts used to simulate, download and clean data.

 Chris is testing this for his science experiment This is the second time

+Chris is testing this to see why Justin's isn't working